-By creating an ORCID ID for yourself and linking it to your professional information you will ensure that your research outputs are correctly attributed to you.
+By creating an ORCID profile for yourself and linking it to your professional information you will ensure that your research outputs are correctly attributed to you.
 Over time, using an ORCID will reduce the need to repeatedly enter the same personal and publication information into different systems.

-More information on the ORCID researcher ID:
+More information on the ORCID researcher identifier:

 Social networking sites for researchers are platforms like ResearchGate and Academia.edu.
 However, they are not publishing platforms that meet the criteria of open access publishing and can even decrease the positive effects of open access.